ConfettiFX/The-Forge/README.md

 ## Release 1.58 - June 17th, 2024 Behemoth | Compute-Driven Mega Particle System | Triangle Visibility Buffer 2.0 Update

 ### Announce trailer for Behemoth
 We helped Skydance Interactive to optimize Behemoth last year.
-Click on the image below to see the announce trailer:
+Click on the image below to see the announcement trailer:

 [![Behemoth Trailer from June 2024](Screenshots/Behemoth/Behemoth.png)](https://youtu.be/hTmjjzwSp-E?si=rj0G6yrqv5Cr6Gn9)

 ### Compute-Based Mega Particle System
 This unit test was based on some of our research into software rasterization and GPU-driven rendering.
 A particle system completely running in very few compute shaders with one large buffer holding most of the data.
 Like with all things GPU-Driven, the trick is to execute one compute shader once on one buffer to reduce read / write memory bandwidth.
-Although this is not new wisdom, you will be surprised how many particle systems get this still wrong ... having compute shaders for each stage of the particle life time or even worse doing most of the particle work on the CPU.
+Although this is not new wisdom, you will be surprised how many particle systems get this still wrong ... having to compute shaders for each stage of the particle life time or even worse doing most of the particle work on the CPU.
 This particle system was demoed last year in a few talks in September on a Samsung S22.
 Here are the slides:

 http://www.conffx.com/WolfgangEngelParticleSystem.pptx